wyxfhb/jettl/README.md

 This “Test Panel” is integrated as a part of the actor itself.
 This is to design modular Actors without dependencies of other Actors.
 Advanced: Potentially which messages the Actor is able to send and to which relative actor.

+## Debugging

+Debug / Unit Test class wrapping.
+Some kind of diagram disable in the developed actor `Decorator.vi`, surrounding the (yet to be made) `Debug.lvclass`.
+That way debug code does not exist in Base classes, and is held exclusively in the `Base Debug.lvclass` / `Debug.lvclass` interface.